jacekkopecky/vscode-whole-diff/README.md

 # Whole Diff VSCode Extension

-This extension makes it possible to view the whole diff for working tree changes, staged changes, or a specific commit (in GitLens commits list).
+This extension makes it possible to view the whole diff for working tree changes, staged changes, or a specific commit or stash (in GitLens commits/shashes lists).

 ## Features